RURAL BRYANT, SD, PRESENTS:

 We do sorely grieve for Norway!
 The welfare state has become their God, not their servant.
 God has no part in it, he is completely excluded and is irrelevant.
-Humanism has triumphed, along with Secularism, at the cost of Norway's soul and spirit.
+Humanism has triumphed, along with Secularism, at the deplorable cost to Norway's soul and spirit.
 God is the only hope for Norway in its decline, and our only hope too in America!

 Pastor Christen J. Stadem is listed for a number of churches or congregations and years of his pastorates are given.
 We will give these names and dates in another place soon.
 The Spildes of Willow Lake are also mentioned with names and dates, not necessarily as pastors as leading members and elders.
 Canton's main Lutheran church is featured too, and Pastor Tetlie's name and date given.
 We have direct connection with Pastor Tetlie, as Pearl's father and mother and family lived on a farm the Tetlies owned outside Canton for a while, and we have a picture of the entire Tetlie family.
 Augustana College (as the school in Canton was known at that time) is mentioned, and its starting date as 1860 in Illinois.
 This institution divided, and became the Academy that Pearl Stadem and her siblings and and some of her children--Ronald, Joyce, and Jerry Ginther-- and also some Svanoes and Spildes enrolled at, which closed in the 1970s after moree" than 100 years of operation, including the "college" and "seminary" phases in South Dakota, Iowa and Illinois.

 Peder and Martin Stadem are also named in connection with the Bryant church.

 The directory also gives pictures of Lutheran churches all across America prior to 1917.
 Pearl Ginther's church, Mt.
 View Lutheran Church, is given.
 The first sanctuary, which looked something like a big shed, cost $750.
 Founding members are listed.
 Families with these names are still to be found in Mt.
 View's congregation.